 The information may be given in the form of a chart, table, graph, map or a figure and a variety of question types will be based on them.

-There are 50 multiple-choice GED questions in this section to be completed in 80 minutes.
-25% of the questions will be based on United States or Canada’s History.15% of the questions will be based on world history.25% of the questions will be concerned with Geography.
+There are 50 multiple-choice questions in this section to be completed in 80 minutes.
+25% of the questions will be based on United States or Canada’s History.
+15% of the questions will be based on world history.
+25% of the questions will be concerned with Geography.
 Questions will be related to continents, flora and fauna, source of the earth, climate and various natural resources.
-Maps, charts, political cartoons, speeches, articles and photographs will be given and related GED questions will be asked.
+Maps, charts, political cartoons, speeches, articles and photographs will be given and related questions will be asked.

-25% of the GED questions will be based on civics and government and the remaining 20% of the GED questions of this part of GED will be related with Economics.
-Again the GED questions related with this part will be asked in the form of maps, charts, graphs, tables, paragraphs, figures, or photographs.
+25% of the questions will be based on civics and government and the remaining 20% will be related with Economics.
+Again, the questions related with this part will be asked in the form of maps, charts, graphs, tables, paragraphs, figures or photographs.